 By combining vegetation, bare soil and other paved surface categories we can identify which land use types have the most room for growth.
-In Downers Grove, the highest proportions of plantable space are found in golf courses and utility sites (Fig. 4).
+In La Grange Park, the highest proportions of plantable space are found in parks and utility properties (Fig. 4).

-Fig 5: The majority of land is residential land use, followed by transit.
+Fig 5: The majority of La Grange Park is residential land use, followed by transit.

-While golf courses and utility sites have a high proportion of plantable space, these land use types make up a relatively small area in Downers Grove (Fig. 5).
-The majority of its land is residential followed by transit.
+While parks and utility properties and parks have a high proportion of plantable space, these land use types make up a relatively small area in La Grange Park (Fig. 5).
+The majority of its land is residential and transit.

-Fig 6: Residential has the greatest potential for increasing the canopy, followed by commercial.
+Fig 6: Residential has the greatest potential for increasing the canopy, followed by transit.

-Residential, transit and commercial land use types have the most area that could possibly be converted to canopy (Fig. 6).
+Residential and transit land use types have the most area that could possibly be converted to canopy (Fig. 6).
 Targeting these areas could have the greatest impact in expanding the canopy.
 However, each of these land use types will require different strategies to increase canopy.
 Many of the transit properties are publicly owned, and could therefore be the easiest to work with.
 Residential property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
-Commercial propery owners could be encouraged to expand canopy through ordinances that protect mature trees, and stormwater rebates for properties with more canopy.